-HHFDC and its neighbor island county housing partners may use the annual HOME allocations to promote decent, affordable housing, strengthen communities, and increase homeownership opportunities, through the construction of new or rehabilitation of existing affordable rental and forsale housing, including affordable homeownership projects using a self-help building method, for Tenant Based Rental Assistance (TBRA), for the development of transitional housing for the homeless, various county homebuyer loan programs, and for homebuyer education and counseling sessions.
+HHFDC and its neighbor island county housing partners may use the annual HOME allocations to promote decent, affordable housing; strengthen communities; and increase homeownership opportunities through the construction of new or rehabilitation of existing affordable rental and for-sale housing, including affordable homeownership projects using a self-help building method, for Tenant Based Rental Assistance (TBRA), for the development of transitional housing for the homeless, various county homebuyer loan programs, and for homebuyer education and counseling sessions.
 For PY2023, the State will receive approximately \$3,000,000 in HOME funds.
-Ten percent will be reserved for administrative costs, and 15% will be set aside for Community Housing Development Organization (CHDO) activities.
-The County of Maui will receive the PY2023 HOME allocation under HHFDC's annual rotation.
+Ten percent (10%) will be reserved for administrative costs, and 15% will be set aside for Community Housing Development Organization (CHDO) activities.
+The County of Maui will receive the PY2023 HOME allocation under HHFDC's annual rotation described below.
 The State allows the counties to retain HOME Program Income for additional eligible activities, including up to 10% for administration.
-The State will permit pre-awards of up to 25% of a county's current program year's allocation for HOME-eligible activities to avoid interruption of projects and/or services.
-Pre-awards must be authorized in writing by the State and pre-award costs greater than 25% will require approval by the local Housing and Urban Development (HUD) Field Office before the costs are incurred.
+The State will permit pre-awards of up to 25% of a county's current program year's allocation for HOME-eligible activities to avoid interruption of projects or services.
+Pre-awards must be authorized in writing by HHFDC and pre-award costs greater than 25% will require approval by the local Housing and Urban Development (HUD) Field Office before the costs are incurred.

-HHFDC anticipates receiving an HTF allocation of approximately \$3,000,000 for PY2023 and will focus its HTF activities on the development or preservation of affordable rental housing serving extremely low-income households.
-HHFDC will work with its county housing partners to use HTF funds toward promoting decent, affordable rental housing, and to strengthen communities.
+HHFDC anticipates receiving an HTF allocation of approximately \$3,066,413.47 for PY2023 and will focus its HTF activities on the development or preservation of affordable rental housing serving extremely low-income households.
+HHFDC will work with the County of Maui to use HTF funds toward promoting decent, affordable rental housing, and to strengthen communities.
 HHFDC's HTF allocation plan for PY2023 is attached as "HTF Exhibit A" and is subject to HUD's approval.